 How can you solve this problem?
 It is easy if you don't think too hard about the details.
 Instead, consider that all rings are to be moved from Pole 1 to Pole 3.
 It is not possible to do this without first moving the bottom (largest) ring to Pole 3.
 To do that, Pole 3 must be empty, and only the bottom ring can be on Pole 1.
-The remaining n - 1 rings must be stacked up in order on Pole 2, as shown in Figure 2.2.b.
+The remaining n-1 rings must be stacked up in order on Pole 2, as shown in Figure 2.2(b).
 How can you do this?
-Assume that a function X is available to solve the problem of moving the top n - 1 rings from Pole 1 to Pole 2.
+Assume that a function X is available to solve the problem of moving the top n-1 rings from Pole 1 to Pole 2.
 Then move the bottom ring from Pole 1 to Pole 3.
-Finally, again use function X is simply the Towers of Hanoi function called on a smaller version of the problem.
+Finally, again use function X to move the remaining n-1 rings from Pole 2 to Pole 3.
+In both cases, "function X" is simply the Towers of Hanoi function called on a smaller version of the problem.